-- Less than 1%. - (1) We have calculated the percentage of our share capital in this column based on a total number of shares of our common stock outstanding after this offering that has been reduced by 4,000,000 shares of our common stock that we plan to repurchase from the selling shareholders in a private transaction concurrently with this offering. - Overseas, Limited is the general partner of KKR Associates II (1996), Limited Partnership, which is the general partner of KKR 1996 Fund (Overseas), Limited Partnership, which is the general partner of KKR 1996 Fund (Overseas), Limited Partnership, which is the general partner of Profit Sharing (Overseas), Limited Partnership, which owns approximately 23.04% of our issued and outstanding shares prior to this offering.
+Less than 1%.

+- (1) We have calculated the percentage of our share capital in this column based on a total number of shares of our common stock outstanding after this offering that has been reduced by 1,500,000 shares of our common stock that we plan to repurchase from the selling shareholders in a private transaction concurrently with this offering and subsequently cancel. - (2) Shares shown as beneficially owned by KKR 1996 Overseas, Limited are owned of record by Profit Sharing (Overseas), Limited Partnership.
+KKR 1996 Overseas, Limited is the general partner of KKR Associates II (1996), Limited Partnership, which is the general partner of KKR 1996 Fund (Overseas), Limited Partnership, which is the general partner of Profit Sharing (Overseas), Limited Partnership, which owns approximately 5.54% of our issued and outstanding shares prior to this offering.
 Messrs.
-Henry R. Kravis, George R. Roberts, Paul E. Raether, Michael W. Michelson, James H. Greene, Jr., Edward A. Gilhuly, Perry Golkin, Scott M. Stuart, Todd A. Fisher, Johannes P. Huth, Alex Navab, Jr., Robert I. MacDonnell and Michael T. Tokarz, as members of KKR 1996 Overseas, Limited, may be deemed to share beneficial ownership of any shares beneficially owned by KKR 1996 Overseas, Limited but disclaim such beneficial ownership.
-Scott C. Nuttall is a director and an executive of KKR.
+Todd A. Fisher, Edward A. Gilhuly, Perry Golkin, James H. Greene, Jr., Johannes P. Huth, Henry R. Kravis, Robert I. MacDonnell, Michael W. Michelson, Alexander Navab, Paul E. Raether, George R. Roberts, Scott M. Stuart, and Michael T. Tokarz, as directors of KKR 1996 Overseas, Limited, may be deemed to share beneficial ownership of any shares beneficially owned by KKR 1996 Overseas, Limited but disclaim such beneficial ownership.
+Scott C. Nuttall is a member of Kohlberg Kravis Roberts & Co.
+L.P.
 Mr. Nuttall is also a limited partner of KKR Associates II (1996), Limited Partnership.
-Mr. Nuttall disclaims beneficial ownership of any of our shares beneficially owned by Kohlberg Kravis Roberts & Co.
-L.P. and KKR Associates II (1996), Limited Partnership.
-The amounts owned by Messrs.
-Golkin, Fisher and Nuttall include 34,000, 8,000 and 3,000 shares respectively.
+Mr. Golkin owns 20,500 shares of our stock and 7,558 phantom units, issued pursuant to the Non-Employee Directors Deferred Compensation Plan, each of which is convertible to one share of our stock.
+Mr. Nuttall owns 3,000 shares of our stock and 6,870 phantom units.
 The address of KKR 1996 Overseas, Limited is Ugland House, P.O.
 Box 309, George Town, Grand Cayman, Cayman Islands, B.W.I., and the address of each individual listed above is c/o Kohlberg Kravis Roberts & Co.
-L.P., 9 West 57th Street, New York, New York 10019. - (3) James R. Fisher owns 28,500 shares of our stock.
-Fisher Capital Corp.
-L.L.C., is the beneficial owner of exercisable options to purchase 231,159 shares of our stock.
+L.P., 9 West 57th Street, New York, New York 10019.

+- (3) After this offering, we expect that Profit Sharing (Overseas), Limited Partnership will distribute to certain of its partners the remaining shares of our common stock that it owns.
+Once these shares are distributed, Profit Sharing (Overseas), Limited Partnership will no longer own shares of our common stock. - (4) James R. Fisher owns 28,500 shares of our stock and 6,870 phantom units.
 Mr. Fisher, as the managing member and majority owner of Fisher Capital Corp.
 L.L.C., may be deemed to share ownership of any shares beneficially owned by Fisher Capital Corp.
 L.L.C. but disclaims such beneficial ownership.
-James R. Fisher has an interest in 29,227 of our shares as an investor through KKR Partners (International) Limited Partnership.
-Mr. Fisher may be deemed to share beneficial ownership of any shares beneficially owned by KKR Partners (International) Limited Partnership but disclaims such beneficial ownership.
+Mr. Fisher has an interest in 7,169 of our shares as an investor through KKR Partners (International), Limited Partnership.
+Mr. Fisher may be deemed to share beneficial ownership of any shares beneficially owned by KKR Partners (International), Limited Partnership but disclaims such beneficial ownership.
 The address of Mr. Fisher and Fisher Capital Corp.
 L.L.C is 8 Clarke Drive, Cranbury, New Jersey 08512.